 Why do the eBook results never match the exact title?
 Why are there all of these unrelated results under the eBooks results?

 We use Overdrive's search results when we try to look up a book, and sometimes their search results don't return anything matching the title.
 We're working on figuring out a way to improve those result listings, but have decided to show all of the similar titles until we can improve our own display abilities.

 How and when do you redrive revenue? (i.e. what's the

-functionality free for users.
+features free for all users.

 What and how do you track my books?